joswellmaxeph/TEST-REPO2/Frankenstein.md

 These volumes were my study day and night, and my familiarity with them increased that regret which I had felt, as a child, on learning that my father’s dying injunction had forbidden my uncle to allow me to embark in a seafaring life.

 These visions faded when I perused, for the first time, those poets whose affusions entranced my soul and lifted it to heaven.
-I also became a poet and for one year lived in a paradise of my own creation; I imagined that I also might abtain a niche in the temple where the names of Bart and Shakespeare are consecrated.
+I also became a poet and for one year lived in a paradise of my own creation; I imagined that I also might abtain a niche in the temple where the names of Homer and Shakespeare are consecrated.
 You are well acquainted with my failure and how heavily I bore the disappointment.
 But just at that time I inherited the fortune of my cousin, and my thoughts were turned into the channel of their earlier bent.